Battle of the Brokerages: Robinhood vs. TD Ameritrade – Unmasked & Unbiased Review

 What is Robinhood?

-Robinhood is a mobile-only discount brokerage that offers commission-free stock and options trading with an account minimum of just $1.
+Robinhood is a mobile-first discount brokerage that offers commission-free stock and options trading with an account minimum of just $1.

 Through Robinhood, investors can trade stocks, options, ETFs, and cryptocurrencies on a whole or fractional share basis.

 The company is publicly traded on the NASDAQ and has 31 million users.

 Let’s look at some key features between TD Ameritrade vs. Robinhood and where each company stands out.

 TD Ameritrade is the clear winner if you are looking for the full spectrum of investment options.